QBDI/QBDI/docs/source/get_started-frida.rst

 ++++++++++++++++++++++++

-If `frida-qbdi.js` (or a script requiring it) is successfully loaded in Frida, a new QBDI object become available.
+If `frida-qbdi.js` (or a script requiring it) is successfully loaded in Frida, a new QBDI object becomes available.
-It provides an object oriented access to the framework features.
+It provides an object-oriented access to the framework features.

 .. code-block:: javascript